vasconeves/vasconeves.github.io/_posts/2024-04-15-earthquake_tracker.md

 At the `Sheets` field, also on the left, we see the worksheets we created. **Is is worth noting the importance of creating a clear labelling here**.
 At the bottom left of the screen we have a field called `Objects` which are elements we can use to create our dashboard.
 At the bottom of the `Objects` field we have the buttons `Tiled` and `Floating`.
 When Tiled is on it means that the elements snap into place, more or less where we dropped them.
 Floating, on the other hand, means that we have full control of the position of the elements, which will hover above the window.

 Let's first name our Dashboard.
 To do this we just need to right-click on `Dashboard 1` button at the bottom of the Window and then click on `Rename`.
-Let's call it *Earthquake Analyser*.
+Let's call it *Earthquake Analyzer*.

 Let's first summarize what we need and make a draft of the Dashboard by hand as shown below.